springernature/shunter/README.md

 # ![Shunter](docs/shunter-logo.png)

-Shunter is a [Node.js][node] application built to read JSON and translate it into HTML.
+Shunter is a [Node.js][node] module built to read JSON and translate it into HTML.

-It helps you create a loosely-coupled front end which can serve traffic from one or more back end applications - great for use in multi-language, multi-disciplinary teams or just to make your project more flexible and future-proofed.
+It helps you create a loosely-coupled front end application which can serve traffic from one or more back end applications — great for use in multi-language, multi-disciplinary teams or just to make your project more flexible and future-proofed.

 Shunter does not contain an API client, or any Controller logic (in the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) sense).
 Instead, Shunter simply proxies requests to a back end server, then: